Methodology

 This document provides a comprehensive guide to the multiplication tables check assessment statistics published at national, regional and local authority level by the Department for Education.

-The multiplication tables check assessment became statutory in 2022 and this was the first publication of statistics based on this new assessment.
+The multiplication tables check assessment became statutory in 2022, with the first publication of statistics based on this new assessment in November the same year.
 We welcome feedback on this publication to inform future development.

 The areas covered in this guide are: